pacodelacruz/pacodelacruz.github.io/_posts/2024-04-10-speaking-gab-extending-ais-solutions-openai.md

 tags: [Speaking, Logic Apps, Open AI, GenAI]
 ---

 I was honoured to be part of the Global Azure Bootcamp 2024 in Melbourne!
 During my session, I dived into how you can extend Azure Integration Services solutions with Open AI.
-You can find the slides and the links to the code repo I used in my demo right below.
+You can find the slides and the link to the code repo I used in my demo right below.

 ## Slides